Now approved for adults with major depressive disorder (adjunctive)

 • Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
 CAPLYTA is not approved for the treatment of patients with dementia-related psychosis.

-Contraindications: CAPLYTA is contraindicated in patients with known hypersensitivity to lumateperone or any components of CAPLYTA.
+Contraindications: CAPLYTA is contraindicated in patients with a history of hypersensitivity to lumateperone or any components of CAPLYTA.
 Reactions have included pruritus, rash (e.g., allergic dermatitis, papular rash, and generalized rash), and urticaria.

 Warnings & Precautions: Antipsychotic drugs have been reported to cause:

 • Cerebrovascular Adverse Reactions in Elderly Patients with Dementia-Related Psychosis, including stroke and transient ischemic attack.
-See Boxed Warning above.
+See Boxed WARNING above.

 • Neuroleptic Malignant Syndrome, which is a potentially fatal reaction.
 Signs and symptoms include hyperpyrexia, muscle rigidity, delirium, autonomic instability, elevated creatinine phosphokinase, myoglobinuria (and/or rhabdomyolysis), and acute renal failure.
 Manage with immediate discontinuation of CAPLYTA and provide intensive symptomatic treatment and monitoring.